Sunak or Starmer: who won the first general election TV debate?

 He was also laughed at when he tried to defend national service as an “opportunity” for young people.
 But he did win the last round of applause for a line that the Tories have used before and that I thought was too defensive: “If you think Labour are going to win, start saving.”

 By then, Starmer had got over his early nerves and appeared to realise that he was playing politics on easy mode.
 He kept pointing out that the Tories had been in power for 14 years, and that Sunak didn’t seem keen to defend the record.
-Sunak kept saying that the election was about the future, but if people want change, an opposition is always going to be better placed to deliver it.
+Sunak kept saying that the election was about the future.

 Sunak finally had a strong message for his closing statement: “In uncertain times we simply cannot afford an uncertain prime minister.
 If you don’t know what you’re going to get from Labour don’t vote for it.”
 But before he got to it, he had to pause to take a sideswipe at the ghost at the feast: Nigel Farage.
 The election was a choice between him and Starmer as prime minister, said Sunak: “A vote for anyone else makes it more likely that it will be him.”